“I want to sleep like I baby” said no sleep deprived parent ever!

 List Of Topics Covered In Section 1

 ♥ Effects of Poor Sleep

 ♥ What Makes a Great Sleeper?

 ♥ How Much Sleep Babies and Toddlers Need

 ♥ Sleep Environments

 ♥ Bedtime Routines

-Before I give away all of Shan’s tips for section 1, let’s move to Section 2 of the course.
+Before I give away all of Shan’s tips and strategies for section 1, let’s move to Section 2 of the course.